iceman201/GymWorkoutManager/README.md

 ##Introduction
-**Gym Workout Manager** is a personal execrise recorder app.
+**Gym Workout Manager** is a personal exercise recorder application coded by Swift language.
 User could use it as a helper/mentor during the workout, and record all the workout information to analysis the effectiveness of their workout.

 ##Structure
 ###Functionality